Analysis | The ugly story of Trump and Jamal Khashoggi is confirmed

 Trump at another point said about what had happened, “Well, will anybody really know?”

-Republican Sen. Bob Corker (R-Tenn.), the then-chairman of the Senate Foreign Relations Committee at the time said, “If the crown prince went in front of a jury, he would be convicted in 30 minutes.”
+Republican Sen. Bob Corker (R-Tenn.), chairman of the Senate Foreign Relations Committee at the time said, “If the crown prince went in front of a jury, he would be convicted in 30 minutes.”

-It was hardly the only example of Trump siding or sympathizing with a more authoritarian and brutal way of conducting international business — and casting doubt upon intelligence about such machinations.
+It was hardly the only example of Trump siding or sympathizing with a more authoritarian and brutal way of conducting international business — and casting doubt on intelligence about such machinations.
 But as it did in 2018, it doesn’t exactly speak to his view of a strong America that should be able to dictate how its interests are handled abroad.

-Trump and his allies might have little sympathy for a journalist who wasn’t an American citizen, but it was the kind of attack that a foreign country would undoubtedly have understood to be a provocative act against an ally.
+Trump and his allies might have little sympathy for a journalist who wasn’t an American citizen, but it was the kind of attack a foreign country would undoubtedly have understood to be a provocative act against an ally.
 And despite all the evidence Trump was being fed, it was met with a shrug from the leader of the free world.

 On Friday, we learned that shrug was as ill-founded as it appeared.
 And if it wasn’t clear two years ago, it became even clearer that it didn’t exactly project his message of American strength.